pga03/docs-first-discovery/src/documents/firstDiscoveryServer.md

                     </code>
                 </pre>

-                A GPII token will be returned and can be used for retrieving the preferences on a GPII enabled device.
+                On successfully storing the preferences set, a JSON object is returned containing `userToken` and `preferences` properties.
+The `userToken` is the GPII token, which can be used for retrieving the preferences on a GPII enabled device.
+The `preferences` are a confirmation of the preferences stored on Preferences server for that GPII token.
 For example:

                 <pre>
                     <code>